 And let’s face it.
 The cool kids avoid gluten, so why not you?

-Well, unless you’ve been diagnosed with Celiac disease, is it really a good idea for you to be avoiding wheat and other gluten containing products?
+Well, unless you’ve been diagnosed with Celiac disease, it may not be a good idea to eliminate wheat and other gluten containing products?

 Many of my patients who are intolerant to gluten have no idea why people follow a gluten-free diet by choice.

-I think it’s time we chat about what gluten really is, why you “think” you feel better keeping it off your plate, and why going gluten-free doesn’t mean you’re leading a healthy lifestyle.
+I think it’s time we chat about what gluten really is, why you feel better keeping it off your plate, and why going gluten-free isn’t always healthy.

 Let’s take a closer look at how wheat has changed over the last 50 years.